pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 Before you can calculate any of your conversion efficiencies, you need to first know how to calculate your maximum potential extract.
 The potential extract is an upper bound on the amount of sugar that is able to be converted during the mash.
 In order to do that, you need to know the malt specifications, mainly the water content, and either the potential points per lb per gallon, or the fine grind extract (percentage).
 This varies for each batch of malt, as well as different malsters using the same type of grain, and unless you purchase the grain by the sack it’s unlikely you’ll be provided that information for this specific lot of malts.
 The best we can usually do is the databases of average malt specs, such as that at brewuniteds grain database, or within your recipe formulator of choice.
 Due to this variation in malt potential, there’s some margin of error in your potential extract and thus all of your efficiency calculations.

+## How to calculate
+There's two ways you can calculate the potential, the more accurate way is listed first.

+{% highlight text %}
+Grain_Potential (PPG): Most grains have a potential of 36 points per gallon, but it can also range from 27 to 45.
+Grain_Moisture (% of weight): Most grains have water content equal to 4% of their weight as water, but it can range from 3% to 9%.
+Grain_Bill is the total weight of the grain bill added to the mash.
+Dry_Weight  = (1 - Grain_Moisture) * (Grain_Bill) = (1 - 0.04) * 12 = 11.52
+Potential_Extract = Grain_Potential * Dry_Weight / Sugar_Density.
+Potential_Extract = 36 * 12 / 46.173 = 9.35 Lb of extract
+{% endhighlight %}

+Somewhat less accurate, but easier to calculate, is using total gravity points.

+{% highlight text %}
+Grain_Potential (PPG): Most grains have a potential of 36 points per gallon, but it can also range from 27 to 45.
+Total_Gravity_Points = Grain_Potential .
+Total_Gravity_Points = 36 * 12 = 432 total points.
+{% endhighlight %}

 ___